uxcon '25

 We’ll be recording all main stage sessions on Day 1 and 2, and the side stage sessions on Day 2.

-In your participant email, you’ll find a link to sign up for our online tool.
+In your participant email, you’ll find a link to sign up for our event platform.

 There, you can create a profile and connect with all the registered attendees (both online and in-person).